EnlighterJS/Plugin.WordPress/README.md

 ## Upgrade Notice ##

-### 2.12 ###
+### 3.0 ###
 New fault-tolerant Shortcode-Processor is integrated.
-You can switch back to the old one on the Enlighter Settings Page -> Options -> Shortcode
+You can switch back to the old one on the Enlighter Settings Page -> Editing -> Shortcode

 ### 2.11 ###
 Bugfix Release (initialization may fail when upgrading to 2.10)